krishns18/Data_Projects/README.md

 **2. TV, Halftime Shows and Big Game Analysis**
   * Performed analysis on the Super Bowl data to extract insights such as point distribution, viewership and ads distribution etc.

+**3. Data Modeling Apache Cassandra**
+  * Created Apache Cassandra database schema, as a part of ETL pipeline

 ** In Progress **